tomkersten/bscamp-git/merge_and_rebase/1_git_components.md

 # tree takeaways
 * basically directories...contents can be other trees or blobs
 * sha1s computed off of sub-components' sha1s/names
-* difference in tree sha1s means they have different content
+* difference in tree sha1s means they have different content (or files)
 * (that last one is important)

 !SLIDE incremental bullets